Welcome to Woodland Way!

 Hopefully the room is comfortable when you arrive, but use the remote to adjust On/Off and the temperature.

 You shouldn’t need to change any of the other settings.
-However, see the pages later for details.
+However, click here for the details for the remote control.
+Quickly:

 Note: The three units need to be in sync, as you can’t have one acting as a heater and another being an A/C.